artemnew233/programming-part-1/lab06_1/report.md

 **Conclusion:** Implementation for Variant 12 is complete and tested.
 The provided `makefile` builds `build/app` and `make run` executes the program — this workflow is convenient for grading and demonstration.

----

-If you want, I can:

-* insert your name in the header and re-create the file, or
-* produce a downloadable `.md` or `.txt` with this content.